Owlinated/lt2316-h18-a2/README.md

 ## How to run

 I tried to keep track of dependencies with pipenv, but that did not really work on the server.
-Instead I would like you to use the requirements.txt to install those requirements.
+Instead I would like you to install the not presinstalled requirement manually with the following command.
 Please use `python3.6`.

-- `pip3 install -r requirements.txt`
+- `pip3 install --user pydot`
-- `python3.6 train.py -P A /scratch/gusstefl/model.h5 bear toothbrush scissors`
+- `python3.6 train.py -P A /scratch/gusstefl/a2 /scratch/gusstefl/a2/model.h5 bear toothbrush scissors`
 - `python3.6 test.py -P A models/model_vanilla.h5 bear toothbrush scissors`

 ## Part 1 Option A  - Convolutional image autoencoder